TLCFEM/suanPan-Manual/docs/Example/Miscellaneous/batch-execution.md

 Suppose we are structural engineers and are asked to perform a series of time history analysis to find the maximum displacement of some structure under a number of different ground motions.

 For simplicity, let the structure be a SDOF mass--spring system, and we want to apply all the records in the [NZ Strong Motion](../../Library/Amplitude/Special/NZStrongMotion.md) database.
-Please note the provided archive only contains 35 records.
+Please note the provided archive only contains a few records.
 Please visit the corresponding page for the full database (with 700+ records).

 ### The Model

 We define a template of the model and use a placeholder named as `$groundMotionRecord` to be later replaced by specific record names.
+The analysis time is labelled as `$duration`.
+It can be changed for different records.
 The model script will look like the follows.

 ```
 # an example of batch processing